Certora/meridian2024-workshop/README.md

 5. Then, install the Certora Prover: `pip3 install certora-cli-beta`.

 6. Recall that you received a `Certora Key` in your email (Step 2).
 Use the key to set a temporary environment variable like so `export CERTORAKEY=<personal_access_key>`.
-Alternative, store the key in your profile see [here](https://docs.certora.com/en/latest/docs/user-guide/install.html#step-3-set-the-personal-access-key-as-an-environment-variable).
+Alternative, to store the key in your profile see [here](https://docs.certora.com/en/latest/docs/user-guide/install.html#step-3-set-the-personal-access-key-as-an-environment-variable).

 # Rust and Stellar CLI Setup